 Drawer slides differ by manufacturer.
-The majority of them install similarly, and there are two common types: under-mount and side-mount.
-Under-mount, or bottom-mount, slides are concealed when the drawer is extended, while side-mounted slides tend to support more weight.
-Another type, with a single center mount, is used on cheap cabinets and provides less stability.
+The majority of them install similarly, and two common types exist: under-mount and side-mount.
+Under-mount, or bottom-mount, slides are concealed when the drawer extends, while side-mounted slides tend to support more weight.
+Another type, with a single center mount, typically appears on cheap cabinets and provides less stability.
 Full-extension versions of bottom- and side-mount slides allow the drawer to pull completely out of the cabinet.
 These install similarly to standard slides.

 Cabinets with face frames use bottom-mount slides.
-Bottom-mount slides are forgiving, meaning that they adapt to a wide variety of styles and measurements.
-With allowable tolerances of 1/2 inch between the drawer and face-frame, bottom-mount slides are ideal for replacing older wooden slides as new additions to older cabinets without existing slides, or as a component in new cabinets.
+Bottom-mount slides adapt to a wide variety of styles and measurements.
+With allowable tolerances of 1/2 inch between the drawer and face-frame, bottom-mount slides are ideal for replacing older wooden slides, as new additions to older cabinets without existing slides or as a component in new cabinets.

-Side-mount slides are manufactured by companies such as Blum -- makers of Blumotion slides -- Accuride, KV Hardware and Knape and Vogt.
-Side-mount slides are typically used on frameless, or what cabinetmakers sometimes refer to as European-style, cabinets.
-Side-mounted slides are close-tolerance, meaning that there can be little variation in the cabinet, and no more than a 1/8-inch gap between the top of the drawer and the top of the cabinet opening.
+Side-mount slides typically pair with frameless (otherwise known as European-style) cabinets.
+Side-mounted slides are close-tolerance, meaning that there can be little variation in the cabinet, with no more than a 1/8-inch gap between the top of the drawer and the top of the cabinet opening.

-The instructions for installing slides are basically the same for bottom-mount and side-mount -- the difference is the location of the slides.
-Identifying the parts is the first step.
+The instructions for installing slides are basically the same for bottom-mount and side-mount, simply with a different location of the slides.
+First, identify the parts.
 Open the package and separate the slides into four pieces.
 One end of each slide should be marked or stamped with the letters DR, DL, CR or CL.
-The slide stamped DR is for the right side of the drawer; DL is for the left side of the drawer; CR, right side of the cabinet; and CL, left side of the cabinet.
-The stamped letters are typically on the front of the slide -- that is, the end facing the front of the drawer.
+The slide stamped DR represents the right side of the drawer; DL marks the left side of the drawer; CR means the right side of the cabinet; and CL means the left side of the cabinet.
+The stamped letters typically appear on the front of the slide — that is, the end facing the front of the drawer.

-The key to smoothly operating drawers is in the adjustment -- the oval-shaped holes provide the adjustment.
-If drawers are sticky, rub, grind or are too loose, loosen the screws and tap the slides in the direction needed so that the drawer moves in and out smoothly.
+The key to smoothly operating drawers is in the adjustment.
+The oval-shaped holes provide the adjustment.
+If drawers are sticky, rub, grind or seem loose, loosen the screws and tap the slides in the direction needed so that the drawer moves in and out smoothly.
 Models of side-mount slides may have cam-operated levers that are operated with a screwdriver to lift or lower the slides.
 When the drawers operate smoothly, add the remaining screws to all the screw holes in the slides.